 About the Organizers

-The Nantucket Conference is one of three high-level gatherings produced by Future Forward Events, LLC.
-The other two conferences are:
+The Nantucket Conference is one of two high-level gatherings currently produced by Future Forward Events.
+The other conferences is:

 Convergence: The Life Sciences Leaders Forum

 Launched in 2004, Convergence, www.convergenceforum.com, brings together high-level life sciences players from around the Northeast to discuss and debate the most pressing topics of interest to the industry – topics like forging strong corporate partnerships; attracting funding from private and public sources; building successful research organizations; streamlining product development and approval; understanding the coming convergence of biology, software, and medical devices; and staying ahead of regulatory changes.
 Past speakers have included Robert Langer, ScD, Kenneth J. Germeshausen Professor of Chemical and Biomedical Engineering, MIT, Dean Kamen, President, DEKA Research, Senator Edward Kennedy, and Henri Termeer, CEO of Genzyme.

 The Nantucket Conference asks those of its participants and moderators who are journalists or bloggers to adhere to our “off-the-record” policy.